jhnvz/guard-alfred/README.md

 Guardfile
 ------------

-Make sure to put this block on top of the file so all fixtures are created before running tests.
+Make sure to put this block on top of your Guardfile so all fixtures are created before running tests.

 ```ruby
 guard :alfred do